harrisfoes/weather-app/README.md

 ## To Do:
 - [x] setup blank HTML document with appropriate links
-- [ ] write the functions that hit the API.
+- [x] write the functions that hit the API.
-  - [ ] take a location and return the weather on console
+  - [x] take a location and return the weather on console
-- [ ] write the functions that process the JSON data
+- [x] write the functions that process the JSON data
- - [ ] return an object with only the data required for the app
+ - [x] return an object with only the data required for the app
+ - [ ] data -> Location,
 - [ ] setup a simple form that will let users input their location
 - [ ] display the information on the webpage
 - [ ] add styling